 Tami Kaiser provides human resource development consulting services to nonprofits.
-She also serves as a coach and on the board of Lifework Leadership-Orlando; as a volunteer learning coach for Women Doing Well, an initiative of Generous Giving; on the board of J4 Leaders; as secretary of the board of trustees of The Heart of the City Foundation; and as chair of the advisory board of The Collaborative, a faith and work initiative of First Presbyterian Church.
+She also serves as a coach and on the board of Lifework Leadership-Orlando; as a volunteer leader and learning coach for Women Doing Well; as secretary of the board of trustees of The Heart of the City Foundation; and on the advisory boards of Samaritan Village and of The Collaborative, a faith and work initiative of First Presbyterian Church.

 A 35+ year human resources executive focused on leadership development, she retired from Darden Restaurants, where she led people development for Red Lobster.
 She also had many years in the hotel industry leading human resource development for Embassy Suites, Hampton Inn, Homewood Suites, Holiday Inn and Harrah’s Entertainment.
 She and her husband, Jim, are active members of First Presbyterian Church of Orlando where Tami serves as a ruling elder.
 She is from Aurora, IL, and holds an undergraduate degree from Miami University and a master’s from the University of Memphis.

 Paul is the Managing Director for Ronald Blue & Co.’s branch office in Orlando, Florida.
 He opened the office in 1985 and became principal of the firm at the same time.
 He is a Certified Public Accountant (CPA) with more than 40 years of experience in the financial planning and business consulting industry.
 Prior to joining Ronald Blue & Co., Mr. Kraus served as the Founder and President of Cornerstone Management, Inc., an Orlando-based financial planning firm, which specialized in advising professional athletes.
 Additionally, Mr. Kraus spent eight years as an independent financial advisor and consultant to individuals and corporations throughout the United States.